Zeoastua/German-WW1-Homosexual-Military-Propaganda/git-practice.md

 Git's not as scary as it looks at first; you'll be experts in no time!
 Stick with it :)

 ### Regis
+Dear Lorde (yes, Lorde, may she Protect us with her Solar Power) I hope I'm doing this right.
+This was STRESSO to figure out lol.

 ### Victoria
 Git can be intimitating.
 I'm going to post as often as I can to practice.